nawabahmadreshi/documentation/pages/getting-started/creating-links.md

 ---

 {% protip title="Link Creation vs. Link Configuration" %}
 This page describes the various ways to create links, which are the foundation to everything Branch offers.
-You can read more about using the link data dictionary to define key/value pairs for deeplinking, and the various link analytics and control parameters used throughout this page on the [Link Configuration page]({{base.url}}/getting-started/link-configuration).
+You can read more about using the link data dictionary to define key/value pairs for deep linking, and the various link analytics and control parameters used throughout this page on the [Link Configuration page]({{base.url}}/getting-started/link-configuration).
 {% endprotip %}

 ## Mobile SDKs